pslucas0212/rhel-sca-subscriptionmanager/README.md

 - rhel-7-server-satellite-6.9-rpms
 - rhel-7-server-rpms
 ```
-- After updating the /etc/insights-client/tags.yaml file run the insights-client to upload the changes to insights
+- After updating the /etc/insights-client/tags.yaml file run the insights-client to upload the changes to insights.
+Note that running the insights-client comman immediately refreshes your insights data.

       # insights-client